tomkerkhove/microservices-with-azure-api-management/docs/meet-contoso.md

-# Meet Codito
+# Meet Contoso
-Codito provides industry-leading APIs for purchasing Microsoft Products.
+Contoso provides industry-leading APIs for purchasing Microsoft Products.

 Their customers can fully automate:
 - Listing the product catalog